Concepts

 Restart

-In the event of a host failure, the virtual machine will be automatically restarted as soon as resources are available in the pool.
-Virtual machines configured in "restart" mode take priority over those configured in "best-effort" mode.
+In the event of a host failure, the virtual machine will be automatically restarted as soon as resources become available in the pool.
+Virtual machines configured in "restart" mode are prioritized over those configured in "best-effort" mode.

 Best-Effort